-The firm is led by five owners—Jim Olson, Tom Kundig, Kirsten R. Murray, Alan Maskin, and Kevin Kudo-King—who are supported by twelve principals, fifteen associates, and a staff of approximately 190 in the historic Pioneer Square neighborhood of downtown Seattle.
+The firm is led by Jim Olson, Tom Kundig, Kirsten Ring Murray, Alan Maskin, Kevin Kudo-King and Hemanshu (HP) Parwani, who are supported by a staff of approximately 200 in the historic Pioneer Square neighborhood of downtown Seattle.
 The firm opened a workspace in New York in 2014 to better serve its expanding roster of East Coast and international clients.
 The in-house interiors studio, founded in 2000, provides a full range of services, including material selection, custom furniture design, and purchasing capabilities.
 The landscape design studio provides in-house design services dedicated to artfully integrating nature and the built environment.

 Working with Artists and Craftspeople

 Working with artists and craftspeople is integral at Olson Kundig.
 In some cases, the architecture becomes the vessel that supports specific art installations.
 In others, the architecture and art are formed together to create a seamless spatial experience.
 In nearly all of its projects, the firm works with craftspeople to fabricate specific elements that support the larger intent.